DevSilv/DevSilv.github.io/_posts/2021/02/28/2021-02-28-virt-manager-options-and-info.md

 (37) The option "Hypervisor" – allows to select the hypervisor to connect to (?).
 For options available within the drop-down menu of this option, see below.

 (38) The option "Connect to remote host over SSH" – most probably allows to connect to a remote host over the SSH protocol. [[13]](#13) may be related.
 This option is available only when one of the following options is selected in the option 37: "QEMU/KVM", "Xen", "Libvirt-LXC".
-For options available within this option, see below.
+For options of this option, see below.
 For more information about the SSH protocol, see [[14]](#14).

 (39) The option "Autoconnect" – most probably allows to specify whether the connection should be established automatically when Virtual Machine Manager starts.
 Option 100 may be related.